Coronavirus - what it means for you

 Check Student Information Scotland’s coronavirus update for information on how coronavirus affects students, including student accommodation and hardship payments.

-You can only leave Scotland if it's essential.
+You can only leave the UK if it's essential.
 You can check the list of essential reasons in the Scottish government's guidance on international travel.

 If you need to travel abroad for an essential reason, you should check: